 Every corner of the earth is facing a plastic epidemic.
-Beaches and oceans are continuously affected by it but fortunately, more and more people are starting to take a stance.
-With this change in attitude, there’s also a whole bunch of zero waste talks and plastic-free talks out there to inspire us all.
-Below we’ve collected some of our favourites.
+Beaches and oceans are continuously affected by it, but fortunately, more and more people are starting to take a stance.
+With this change in attitude, there’s also a whole bunch of zero-waste talks and plastic-free talks out there to inspire us all.
+Below we’ve collected some of our favorites.

 Her talk aims to make you think about reducing the amount of plastic you waste.
 What’s more, Lauren also highlights how easy it is to do it.
 To quote: "We don't need a few people doing zero-waste perfectly: we need millions doing it imperfectly."

 Natalie Fee believes in stopping plastic pollution at its source.
-She feels so strongly about it, she has founded and grown her own organisation that is committed to doing it.
-City to Sea as it is known, aims to stop plastic pollution, especially plastic flushed down the loo.
+She feels so strongly about it, she has founded and grown her own organization that is committed to doing it.
+City to Sea, as it is known, aims to stop plastic pollution, especially plastic flushed down the loo.

 Spurred on by plastic waste on the beaches close to her home, city to sea has gone from strength to strength.
-Today they campaign across a range of plastic related issues, from plastic-free travel, plastic bags, to unflushables such as wet wipes, nappies and incontinence pads.
+Today they campaign across a range of plastic-related issues, from plastic-free travel, and plastic bags, to unflushables such as wet wipes, nappies, and incontinence pads.

 Natalie prompts us to ask questions about the single-use plastic we purchase.
 As a result, she believes that we can win the fight, just by making a few small changes.

 Surfers Against Sewage CEO, Hugo Tagholm, talks about plastic waste here.
 This charity, based in the UK, aims to reduce plastic waste on our beaches.
 A keen surfer, he explains how surfers against sewage help with the benefit of thousands of volunteers and 60 chapters to keep beaches clear of plastic in the summer.